Kentucky governor files paperwork for reelection run in 2023

 “If the GOP can nominate someone even slightly less detestable than Matt Bevin, the party has more than a fighting chance of unseating the incumbent,” Jennings said.

 The combative Bevin was weakened politically by a series of self-inflicted wounds, highlighted by a running feud with teachers who opposed his efforts to revamp the state’s woefully underfunded public pension systems.
-Despite his foibles, he only lost by a few thousand votes, while the rest of the GOP ticket won decisively.
-There’s been speculation that Bevin might run again in 2023, though a scandal surrounding pardons he issued after his defeat might hinder that notion.
+Despite his missteps, he only lost by a few thousand votes, while the rest of the GOP ticket won decisively.

 “Good government is good politics,” he said.